 A hip injection is a shot of medicine into the hip joint.
 The medicine can help relieve pain and inflammation.
 It can also help diagnose the source of hip pain.

 For this procedure, a health care provider inserts a needle in the hip and injects medicine into the joint.
-The provider uses a real-time x-ray (fluoroscopy) to see where to place the needle in the joint.
+In most cases, the provider uses a real-time x-ray (fluoroscopy) or ultrasound to see where to place the needle in the joint.

 You may be given medicine to help you relax.

 For the procedure: